crownstone/website/_posts/2018-06-27-ios-advertisements-in-the-background.md

 Note that `LD_LIBRARY_PATH` only needs to be added when the linker cannot find the `libble++.so.5` library in the local path.

-# Mapping

-The exact mapping from UUIDs to the bit mask in the overflow area has been reverse engineered by Crownstone.
-If you are interested in this functionality, we can provide that under a suitable license.

 # Support / Disclaimer

 For all people who want to know more...
 Or have particular issues with their operating system.